gradle/gradle-enterprise-build-validation-scripts/README.md

 #### Structure

-In the top-level folder, there are five different scripts that you can execute, each one representing a discrete step in the build validation process:
+In the top-level folder, there are five different scripts that you can execute, each one representing a specific experiment of the build validation process:

 - 01-validate-incremental-building.sh
 - 02-validate-local-build-caching-same-location.sh